Baker Island: History

-During the American Equatorial Islands Colonization Project, settlers set up temporary camps on Baker Island.
 On December 7, 1886, the American Guano Company sold its rights to the British firm John T. Arundel and Company.
 The company then used Baker Island as its headquarters for guano operations in the Pacific from 1886 to 1891.
 Believing that the U.S. had abandoned its claim, Arundel applied to the British Colonial Office in 1897 for a license to work the island.
 While the United Kingdom considered Baker Island a British territory, they never formally annexed it.
 The U.S. reasserted its claim in the early 1920s, and after diplomatic discussions, they initiated the American Equatorial Islands Colonization Project in 1935.
-In May 1936, Executive Order 7358 was issued to reaffirm U.S. sovereignty.
+In May 1936, Executive Order 7368 was issued to reaffirm U.S. sovereignty.

-As part of the colonization effort, American settlers arrived on Baker Island aboard the USCGC Itasca, which also brought colonists to neighboring Howland Island, on April 3, 1935, establishing a settlement named Meyerton to mine the guano deposits.
+During the American Equatorial Islands Colonization Project, American settlers set up temporary camps on Baker Island.
+As part of the colonization effort, American settlers arrived on Baker Island aboard the USCGC Itasca, which also brought colonists to neighboring Howland Island, on April 3, 1935, establishing a settlement named Meyerton.
 The settlers built a lighthouse and dwellings and attempted to cultivate plants.
 However, most of these efforts were unsuccessful due to the island's harsh conditions, including its dry climate and the impact of seabirds.
 Meyerton's population was recorded as three American civilians in the 1940 U.S. Census.
 The settlement was eventually evacuated in 1942 following Japanese attacks during World War II, and the U.S. military forces subsequently occupied the island.
 The town was named for Captain H. A. Meyer, United States Army, who assisted in establishing living quarters and rainwater cisterns for the colonists.
 It was located on the west side of the island, at an elevation of 13 ft above sea level.